JohnLockwood/HackYourProgrammingCareer/README.md

 ### Test Automation:  A Programmer's Answer to Career Hacking #1

-To understand why test automation is such a killer app for your resume, it helps to understand the difference between "black box testing" and "white box testing".
+To understand why test automation is such a killer app for your resume, it helps to understand the difference between "black box testing" and white box testing".
+In software testing, black box testing refers to testing the system without using knowledge of the software source code.
+As the name suggests, black box testing means testing the system as a "black box" -- without any information about how the internals of the system work.
+Usually, black box testing is focused on what is called "functional testing" -- testing the behavior (functionality) of a software against a specification for what the software should do.
+Unless they're automating their tests or testing a software product that itself is a software delopment tool, black box testers don't need to have any kind of programming experience at all.

+White-box testing, in contrast, tests the internal structure of an application.
+For examples, we've already mentioned test first development, in which programmers write the unit test for the software they're working on first, then write the software to make the unit test passed.
+Such unit tests are a form of white box testing.
+Similarly, integration testing may test how the various modules behave when they work together.

+In general, then, white-box tests tend to be automated tests, whereas black box tests may either be manual or automated.
+Although good black-box testers have many of the skills of programmers -- curiosity and a love for solving problems chief among them -- they don't necessarily need to be programmers to do their jobs.
+This means that the level of programming skill for an entry level QA job is (on average), lower than the level of skill for an "entry level" programming job.

 ## Chapter 2
 ## Let's Git Going